Erum Aamir

 Schneider Schneider

 Schneider Schneider’s punk-baroque sculptures explore margins of functionality and aesthetic standards.
 They reference the richness and overload of sensual, visual and cultural exposure of a London based artist.
-Their works revels in friction and contradictions, they aim to ride the boundary between a range of binary opposites in a way that invites speculation and tests powers of interpretation.
+Their work revels in friction and contradictions, they aim to ride the boundary between a range of binary opposites in a way that invites speculation and tests powers of interpretation.

 Shirley Vauvelle